OGMAvision/multidevice-emulator/README.md

 ## How to use

-In theory, you should be able to flash any OpenOgma firmware on this device and use it to debug code without having to own the actual device.
+In theory, you should be able to flash any OpenOgma firmware on this device and use it to debug code without owning the actual device.

 ## Disclaimer

 This device is a work in progress.

-If you find any issue, or want to implement a functionality, please fork the repository and submit a pull request with your changes.
+If you find any issues or want to implement a functionality, please fork the repository and submit a pull request with your changes.

 ## Licence